-Ice water hash is a cannabis concentrate made by combining cannabis flower (like Cryo Cure’s Live Resin Flower) and trim with ice water and agitating the mixture.
+Ice water hash is a cannabis concentrate made by combining cannabis flower (like Cryo Cure’s Live Cured Flower) and trim with ice water and agitating the mixture.
 Ice water hash is made by a mechanical separation process that captures a high amount of cannabinoids and terpenes, making for a potent and flavorful final product.
 Ice water hash is rated on a scale of six stars, with one star being the lowest grade product and six stars being the highest grade.
 Ice water hash can also be used to produce a solventless extract known as rosin.

 How is this product made?

 The production process behind ice water hash is relatively simple when compared to solvent-based extracts that require highly technical processes.
 It can be made in four easy steps.

 - Combine cannabis flower and trim with ice water: Fresh cannabis and ice water are combined in a bucket or wash machine.
 Buckets are used in relatively simple DIY methods of making ice water hash, while wash machines are better for commercial production at scale.
 The near-freezing temperatures of the ice water freeze the resin glands of the plants, known as trichomes, making them very brittle and easy to break apart from the plant material.

 - Agitate the mixture: Agitating the ice water and cannabis causes the trichomes densely packed with cannabinoids and terpenes away from the biomass.
 The cold temperatures also ensure cannabinoid and terpene potency is preserved during this process.

 - Strain mixture to separate water and trichomes: The resulting solution of water and trichomes is then strained through a series of fine mesh bags, typically in descending order from 160 microns, 120 microns, and 25 microns in size.
 This separates the trichomes from the water, leaving them behind on the sieves.